DigitalPublishingToolkit/Money-Lab-Reader/docs/5_2-odwyer.md

-Instead of information and communication technologies supplementing financial operations, telecommunications operators, and particularly those supporting wireless communications, are emerging as veritable financial actors in their own right.[^29] This trend is particularly obvious in the Global South, where wireless services are more easily provisioned than both financial services and wired communications.
+Instead of information and communication technologies supplementing financial operations, telecommunications operators, and particularly those supporting wireless communications, they are emerging as veritable financial actors in their own right.[^29] This trend is particularly obvious in the Global South, where wireless services are more easily provisioned than both financial services and wired communications.